-After giving further effect to receipt of the net proceeds of our sale of 14,000,000 shares of common stock in this offering at an assumed initial public offering price of \$16.00 per share and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our proforma as adjusted net tangible book value as of March 31, 2020 would have been approximately \$355.8 million, or \$5.76 per share.
-This represents an immediate increase in proforma net tangible book value of \$2.60 per share to our existing stockholders and an immediate dilution of \$10.24 per share to investors purchasing common stock in this offering.
+After giving further effect to receipt of the net proceeds of our sale of 14,000,000 shares of common stock in this offering at the initial public offering price of \$16.00 per share and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2020 would have been approximately \$355.8 million, or \$5.76 per share.
+This represents an immediate increase in pro forma net tangible book value of \$2.60 per share to our existing stockholders and an immediate dilution of \$10.24 per share to investors purchasing common stock in this offering.